bojanzdelar/Generator-SpringBoot/README.md

-# Generator - Spring Boot / Angular
+# Generator - Spring Boot

 ## Usage:

 - Rename example-input.json to input.json
-- Run script with `python3 script.py`
+- Run script with `bash start.sh` or `./start.sh`
 - Generated code will be available in output folder
-- In backend part, model and DTO attributes have to be defined manually, as well as mapper methods to prevent infinite recursion
+- Mapper methods have to be defined manually to prevent infinite recursion
-- In frontend part select options values have to be defined manually

-## Dependencies:
+- Rename API paths to be in plural form of nouns

-### Spring Boot:
+### Dependencies:

-- Spring Web
+- Spring MVC
 - Spring Data JPA
 - Lombok
 - MapStruct

-### Angular:

-- Angular Material / Bootstrap
+- Shared library with base classes